MadStats/reflections-on-presentations-Magellen/README.md

-Title of presentation:
+Title of presentation: Music

-What were aspects of the presentation that you liked:
+What were aspects of the presentation that you liked: very interesting topic

 What were aspects of the presentations for which you had concerns or questions:
+I don't know how your team calculate the entropy, by formula or what? why do you use the entropy to analysis your problem?
+If you just want to represent the variance of the data.
+Why do you analysis the vowel and consonant?

-Title of presentation:
+Title of presentation: NBA

-What were aspects of the presentation that you liked:
+What were aspects of the presentation that you liked: fancy pictures!

 What were aspects of the presentations for which you had concerns or questions:
+From the moving heat plot, can we get more information about that?
+You might need to do some model diagnosis in your regression